Luciana Fuster: Miss Grand Peru 2023

 Later in 2023, Fuster applied for the Miss Peru pageant, which was previously held to determine the Peruvian candidates for Miss Universe, Miss Grand International, and others.
-However, after Fuster was elected as one of the 28 qualified candidates, the pageant director decided to organize Miss Grand Peru as a separate pageant, and all 28 qualified candidates were permitted to compete for only one of which: Fuster and the other 11 candidates chose the Miss Grand pageant, and she eventually won the title.
+However, after Fuster was elected as one of the 28 qualified candidates, the pageant director decided to organize Miss Grand Peru as a separate pageant, and all 28 qualified candidates were permitted to compete for only one title: Fuster and the other 11 candidates chose the Miss Grand pageant, and she eventually won the title.

 Miss Grand International 2023

-After winning the Miss Grand Peru 2023 pageant, Fuster participated in Miss Grand International 2023, held at the Phú Thọ Indoor Stadium in Ho Chi Minh City, Vietnam, on October 25, competing against other 68 candidates and won the main title, making her the second Peruvian candidate to win the title and crowned in Vietnam.
+After winning the Miss Grand Peru 2023 pageant, Fuster participated in Miss Grand International 2023, held at the Phú Thọ Indoor Stadium in Ho Chi Minh City, Vietnam, on October 25, competing against 68 other candidates and won the main title, making her the second Peruvian candidate to win the title and crowned in Vietnam.

-During her reign as Miss Grand International she visited at least 20 countries, becoming the most traveled Miss Grand International winner overall of all time.
-Fuster visited countries in Asia, Europe and the Americas.
-In total, she went to 20 countries, including: Vietnam, Thailand, Indonesia, Myanmar, Peru, United States, Bolivia, El Salvador, Cambodia, Guatemala, France, Spain, Czech Republic, Dominican Republic, Venezuela, Colombia, Brazil, Malaysia, Curaçao and Ecuador.
+During her reign as Miss Grand International she visited 20 countries, becoming the most traveled Miss Grand International winner overall of all time.
+Fuster visited countries in Asia, Europe and the Americas, including: Vietnam, Thailand, Indonesia, Myanmar, Peru, United States, Bolivia, El Salvador, Cambodia, Guatemala, France, Spain, Czech Republic, Dominican Republic, Venezuela, Colombia, Brazil, Malaysia, Curaçao and Ecuador.

-On 25 October 2024, during the final night of Miss Grand International 2024, Fuster crowned Rachel Gupta of India as her successor.
+On October 25, 2024, during the final night of Miss Grand International 2024, Fuster crowned Rachel Gupta of India as her successor.
 However, months later, Gupta was dethroned and replaced by the first runner-up, Christine Juliane Opiaza from the Philippines.